Download the full CEBS Compliance Guide.

 - Confirmation letter/e-mail.

-The ISCEBS continuing education course/exam is comprised of two tracks: health and retirement.
+The ISCEBS Fellowship Course/Exam is comprised of two tracks: health and retirement.
 Successfully completing one track by passing its exam qualifies for 15 credits, while the combined course and exam (both tracks) qualifies for 30 credits.
 These credits are automatically reported to your CEBS profile.

 In addition to earning compliance credit, ISCEBS members can be awarded